-Richard Hung is the co-chair of the firm’s IP Litigation Group, the cross-disciplinary Intellectual Property Group, and the Inter Partes Review and Post Grant Practice.
+Richard Hung is the co-chair of the firm’s IP Litigation Group and the cross-disciplinary Intellectual Property Group.

 Mr. Hung leads complex technology matters for clients in state and federal trial and appellate courts, including both high-stakes patent litigation and litigation against non-practicing patent holders.
 He also has litigated competitor-on-competitor copyright infringement and trade secret misappropriation matters, obtaining consent judgments in multiple cases.
 The technologies at issue in his matters have spanned areas such as Internet search and advertising, cryptography, programmable logic devices, graphical user interfaces, smartphones, electronic books, and anticancer therapeutics.

 A registered patent attorney, Mr. Hung represents clients in adversarial proceedings before the U.S. Patent and Trademark Office (PTO).
 Mr. Hung also regularly advises clients on strategic offensive and defensive patent licensing and patent acquisition issues.
 Current and former clients include Autodesk, Palo Alto Networks, VMware, Whirlpool, and Yahoo.
-He is recommended by Legal 500 US 2017.
+He is recommended by Legal 500 US in 2017 and 2018.

 Mr. Hung earned dual bachelor’s degrees in electrical engineering and economics from Stanford University in 1995, and his law degree from Columbia Law School in 1998.
 In law school, he externed for the Honorable Sonia Sotomayor, then with the Southern District of New York.
 He was also a James Kent Scholar, a moot court editor and judge, and a recipient of the Carroll G. Harper Prize for excellence in intellectual property.
 After law school, Mr. Hung clerked for the Honorable Paul Michel of the U.S. Court of Appeals for the Federal Circuit.